smallcloudai/refact-vscode/README.md

 - **Create Documentation** - Automate documentation generation to keep knowledge accessible and up to date.
 - **Generate Docstrings** - Enhance maintainability with clear, structured documentation generated for functions and classes in seconds.

-## Join Our Discord Community
+## Support & Feedback

-Connect with other developers in our [Discord community](https://www.smallcloud.ai/discord).
-Ask questions, share your opinion, propose new features.
+Use GitHub issues or discussions to ask questions, report bugs, or propose features.